Quick Answer

 2 Blown Thermal Fuse Maybe DIY

-3 Failed Heating Element (Electric Dryers) Professional
+3 Failed Heating Element (Electric) Professional

-4 Gas Valve Solenoid Failure (Gas Dryers) Professional
+4 Gas Valve Solenoid Failure (Gas) Professional

-5 Igniter Failure (Gas Dryers) Professional
+5 Igniter Failure (Gas) Professional

 6 Cycling Thermostat Failure Professional